-• Create neighbourhood streets that are comfortable and safe for people to walk and play on (OCP Objective 5.16)
+Create neighbourhood streets that are safe and comfortable for people to walk, bike and play on (OCP Objective 5.16)

 Many streets in the Core Area have gravel shoulders instead of gutters for drainage, and no sidewalk.
-While these streets may have worked in the past, they will face challenges as neighbourhoods fill.
-Larger building footprints, more demand for walking, biking, and parking, and more intense rainfall mean these streets should be urbanized, including sidewalks and street trees.
-Trees add valuable colour and shade to a neighbourhood.
-They improve the experience for people walking and biking and provide natural traffic calming.
+While these streets may have worked in the past, they will face challenges as neighbourhoods fill in and do not fulfill our current objectives.
+Core Area streets should be urbanized to include sidewalks and street trees.
+Street trees provide valuable shade reducing the need to water and air condition homes in the summer.
+They also improve the experience for people walking and biking and provide natural traffic calming.

-TMP Policy 1.7 - Update Core Area streets with sidewalks, drainage, boulevards, and trees as neighbourhoods fill in.
+TMP Policy 1.8 - Update Core Area streets with sidewalks, drainage, boulevards, and trees as neighbourhoods fill in.
 Explore implementation strategies and fair ways to share costs between developers, existing residents, and the City.

-Create major streets that are walkable, support local retail and connect neighbourhoods to Urban Centres by car, bike and transit (OCP Objective 5.15)

-In addition to needing neighbourhood streets that are better to walk on, Core Area residents will need safe places to cross busier streets to reach their destinations.
+Create major streets that are walkable, support local retail and connect neighbourhoods to Urban Centres by car, bike and transit (OCP Objective 5.15) In addition to needing neighbourhood streets that are better to walk on, Core Area residents will need safe places to cross busier streets to reach their destinations.
 Many major streets in the Core Area will also be Transit Supportive Corridors.
 People need to be able to safely walk along Transit Supportive Corridors and cross the street near bus stops for transit to work.

-TMP Policy 1.8 - Ensure major streets in the Core Area include convenient and safe crossings for people walking, including near transit stops.
-In addition, consider the location of safe crossings when placing transit stops.
+TMP Policy 1.9 - Ensure major streets in the Core Area include convenient and safe crossings for people walking, including near transit stops.

-TMP Policy 1.9 - Provide wider sidewalks with street trees along Transit Supportive Corridors in the Core Area to ensure they are safe and attractive places to walk.
+TMP Policy 1.10 - Provide wider sidewalks with street trees along Transit Supportive Corridors in the Core Area to ensure they are attractive places to walk.

 Highway 97 and Highway 33 are major streets in the Core Area that are under provincial jurisdiction.
-These two highways are the busiest corridors in the city and critical for goods movement.
+These two highways are the busiest corridors in the city and critical for the movement of goods.
 However, they can be challenging to cross on foot, by bike, or even by car.
 More than half of the trips made by Kelowna residents need to cross Highway 97 at some point.

-TMP Policy 1.10 - Work with the Ministry of Transportation and Infrastructure to improve access across provincial highways for all modes.
+TMP Policy 1.11 - Work with the Ministry of Transportation and Infrastructure to improve access across provincial highways for all modes.